LukeMathWalker/pavex/docs/guide/middleware/wrapping.md

 - If the request handler takes `&mut MyType` as an input parameter, you'll get an error: the immutable reference to `MyType` borrowed by the wrapping middleware is still alive when the request handler is executed.
 - If the request handler takes `MyType` by value, Pavex is forced to clone the value to satisfy the borrow checker.
   That's inefficient.
-If `MyType` isn't clonable, you'll get an error.
+If `MyType` isn't cloneable, you'll get an error.
 - If the request handler takes `&MyType` as an input parameter, all is well.
 You can have as many immutable references to `MyType` as you want.

 You wouldn't have these problems with pre-processing or post-processing middlewares: whatever you inject into them is going to be borrowed